alan-turing-institute/solar-panel-detection/doc/database.md

 A field, `area`, is added to the `fit` table, containing an estimate of the area of the solar panel(s) based on the declared net capacity.

-The tables `osm`, `repd`, and `mv` include a latitude and longitude for each installation.
+The tables `osm`, `repd`, and `machine_vision` include a latitude and longitude for each installation.
 An additional field `location` is added to these tables containing these coordinates converted to a Postgis point.

+The `repd` table has been restricted to those installations whose technology type is “solar Photovoltaics” and whose development status is “Operational.”

 ## Primary keys for the uploaded data